Free Fire Truck Pattern

 Step 1: Prepare Pillow Pieces

-The first thing you'll need to do is to create your fire truck pattern piece.
-You can find a nice graphic that you like on the web and work from there or draw a picture free hand.
+The first thing you'll need to do is to print your fire truck pattern piece.
+You can find a nice graphic that you like on the web and work from there or draw a picture free hand. *Update* this template is now available as a free PDF pattern.
+Click here for the pattern.

 You'll want to cut 2 pieces of the main shape which will give you the front and back of your pillow.
 If you notice in my picture, the truck shape has a 1/4 inch border around it.
 This is my seam allowance.